- Home

 Weight: 30

-Work culture is traditional; however, the city offers some leisure options.
+Work culture is traditional; however, the city offers some leisure options for balance.

 🌳 Environmental Quality